ALTER ROLE(7) PostgreSQL 17.4 Documentation ALTER ROLE(7)

 present in postgresql.conf or has been received from the postgres

 command line.
-This only happens at login time; executing SET ROLE
+This only happens at login time; executing SET ROLE or

-(SET_SESSION_AUTHORIZATION(7)) does not cause new configuration values
+SET SESSION AUTHORIZATION does not cause new configuration values to be

-databases or specific roles override settings for all roles.
+specific roles override settings for all roles.

 Superusers can change anyone's session defaults.
 Roles having

-configuration variables cannot be set this way, or can only be set if a
+this way, or can only be set if a superuser issues the command.
+Only

-all roles in all databases.
+superusers can change a setting for all roles in all databases.

 PARAMETERS